Tannakian classification of equivariant principal bundles on toric varieties: Abstract

 \section{Abstract}

-Let $X$ be a complete toric variety equipped with the action of a torus $T$, and $G$ be a reductive algebraic group, defined over $\mathbb{C}$.
-We introduce the notion of a compatible $\Sigma$--filtered algebra associated to $X$, generalizing the notion of a compatible $\Sigma$--filtered vector space due to Klyachko.
-We combine Klyachko's classification of $T$--equivariant vector bundles on $X$ with Nori's Tannakian approach to principal $G$--bundles, to give an equivalence of categories between $T$--equivariant principal $G$--bundles on $X$ and certain compatible $\Sigma$--filtered algebras associated to $X$.
+Let $X$ be a complete toric variety equipped with the action of a torus $T$ and $G$ a reductive algebraic group, defined over an algebraically closed field $K$.
+We introduce the notion of a compatible $\Sigma$--filtered algebra associated to $X$, generalizing the notion of a compatible $\Sigma$--filtered vector space due to Klyachko, where $\Sigma$ denotes the fan of $X$.
+We combine Klyachko's classification of $T$--equivariant vector bundles on $X$ with Nori's Tannakian approach to principal $G$--bundles, to give an equivalence of categories between $T$--equivariant principal $G$--bundles on $X$ and certain compatible $\Sigma$--filtered algebras associated to $X$, when the characteristic of $K$ is $0$.